wilkinsonlab/FAIR_Evaluator_Client/README.md

 Now you're ready to use FAIRtools.

 #### Example:
-From FAIRtools import collections as c
+From FAIRtools.collections import collections

-c.collections()
+From FAIRtools.metrics import metrics
+From FAIRtools.evaluations import evaluations

+collections()
+metrics()
+evaluations()